 Reducing women to non-humans, or food items, was a recurring theme in the interviews from the victims at Ford.
 For example, one victim’s husband, who also worked at the Ford plant, recalled reactions when new women were hired, “When they come in, everybody’s: ‘Oh man, look at her.
 Nah, this is going to be mine” (Chira and Einhorn 2017).
 The victim is reduced to “this” – an object to be possessed, rather than a human agent.
 Shirley Thomas-Moore, a victim in the Ford Motor Company case stated of the culture at Ford, when new hires were given a tour of the plant “a man would hit his hammer on a railing, summoning the attention of the factory floor.
 ‘Fresh meat!’ the male workers hollered” (Chira and Einhorn 2017).
 A union representative recalled the many men at the factories stated about women co-workers, “You’re going to want to eat that porterhouse steak” (Chira and Einhorn 2017).

 Racialized victim reduction was described at the Ford plant where sexual comments were framed with racial connotations.
 One woman from the Ford plant recalled asking a co-worker why men were calling her “peanut butter legs” He responded, “Not only is it the color of your legs, but it’s the kind of legs you like to spread.”
 (Chira and Einhorn 2017).
 These examples show that victims were reduced to non-human objects based on their gender, race/skin color, and physical characteristics.
-The reduction of victims to meat grants permission to treat them as they would a nonhuman animal or an object, because harmful actions to an object – and for some individuals, to nonhuman animals – are widely deemed as not really harm (Presser 2013).
+The reduction of victims to meat grants permission to treat them as they would a nonhuman animal or an object because harmful actions to an object – and for some individuals, to nonhuman animals – are widely deemed as not really harm (Presser 2013).

 Reduction by Humiliation